AdobeDocs/learning-manager.en/help/migrated/integration-admin/feature-summary/developer-manual.md

    <td><code>
      user
     </code></td>
-   <td>User is the key model in Captivate Prime.
+   <td>User is the key model in Learning Manager.
 Users are typically the internal or external learners of an organization who consume learning objects.
 However, they may play some other roles such as author and Manager along with learner role.
 User id, type, email are some of the inline attributes. </td>
   </tr>
   <tr>
    <td>resource</td>